 - any income of board members, foundation council members and members of similar bodies of legal entities and trusts that they receive for their respective functions; and

-- contributions received by the taxpayer as beneficiary, unless this is subject to wealth tax.15
+- distributions received by a Liechtenstein taxpayer as beneficiary, unless this is subject to wealth tax.16

 Tax-exempt income includes income from wealth for which the taxpayer pays wealth tax, recurring benefits to the taxpayer, which are considered as taxable wealth, and income from permanent establishments abroad.

 Subject of wealth tax

 The entire movable and immovable wealth of the taxpayer is subject to wealth tax.
 Individuals with limited tax liability are only taxable in respect of their domestic wealth that comprises real estate and permanent establishments in Liechtenstein.17

 The Tax Act provides for certain exemptions from wealth tax.
 In particular, real estate and permanent establishments abroad are exempted from wealth tax.
 Taxpayers are also entitled to make certain deductions, such as reducing assets by debts and other liabilities, provided that the taxpayer is liable as principal debtor.